 Choose questions that encourage the person to give a story or description.
 This forces them to recall the events and “think.”

 While most of us are not human lie detectors, asking these types of questions can give you a feel for whether or not the person you’re dealing with is being truthful or not.

-Question #1: When did you first notice your symptoms?
+Question #1 to ask an injured worker: When did you first notice your symptoms?

 This question is so the worker must tell you WHEN they first noticed their symptoms.

 At this stage we don’t care about the “why.”

 We want to know WHEN something happened.
 It naturally and indirectly should give you a “why.”